 It’s no surprise that the trucking industry is bound to some of the nation’s strictest regulations and standards.
 Given their size and weight and their need to share the road with smaller passenger vehicles, tractor-trailers bring a unique dynamic to the traffic around them.
-A simple traffic violation or other misstep can turn deadly in an instant when an 80,000-pound tractor-trailer is involved.
+A simple traffic violation or other misstep can turn deadly in an instant when an 80,000-pound tractor-trailer is involved, resulting in a potential truck accident lawsuit.

 Anyone living and working in the Atlanta area knows how precarious and dangerous our roads often become, especially in peak commuting hours.
 Like most other parts of the country, Georgia and the Atlanta area specifically have seen their share of the recent uptick in devastating crashes, including deadly tractor-trailer accidents.